hauensteina/katago-server/README.md

 ```
 $ python katago_server.py
 ```
 This will start a Flask app listening on port 2718.

+If you get error messages about missing libraries, `sudo apt install <library-package>` is your friend.
+Google will tell you which packages you need.

 To hit the API, from a second terminal, try this:
 ```
 curl -d '{"board_size":19, "moves":["R4", "D16"]}' -H "Content-Type: application/json" -X POST http://127.0.0.1:2718/select-move/katago_gtp_bot